Understanding How Interest Rate Trends Impact Annuities and Bonds

 If you lived through the 1970s and 1980s, you may remember a time when interest rates were near 20 percent.
 While this was a great time for investors, those interest rates also translated to higher rates on loans and mortgages.
 But, over the last few decades, rates have settled back down into the low single-digits, where they are today.

 Recently, the Federal Reserve hiked interest rates to 1.75 percent, the highest we’ve seen since 2008, and more rate hikes are expected this year.
-With rising interest rates, the value of bonds issued at a lower rate declines.
+With these rising interest rate trends, the value of bonds issued at a lower rate declines.
 That means if you would have to hold those bonds all the way to maturity in order to get your full investment back.

 Unlike bonds, fixed index annuities are guaranteed not to lose value – no matter what.
 Additionally, volatility in the markets has investors on edge, fearing a market correction is on the horizon.
 Thankfully, fixed indexed annuities are guaranteed not to lose value, making them an excellent choice to protect your retirement assets from losses.